|Years||1991 World Championships (Lt 4- 2nd)

 Full accounts of Annamarie’s years in the openweight eight can be read here:

 Annamarie represented GB under the names Annamarie Stapleton and Annamarie Dryden.

-But while she was done with racing internationally, she certainly didn’t want to hang up her oars, and had a thorough enjoyable season with Thames RC which included winning the Women’s Head, as well as both Open Coxless Fours and Open Eights at Henley Women’s Regatta with former international crewmates Alison Brownless, Claire Davies and Ali Gill, and four women from Queen’s Tower.
+But while she was done with racing internationally, she certainly didn’t want to hang up her oars, and had a thoroughly enjoyable season with Thames RC which included winning the Women’s Head, as well as both Open Coxless Fours and Open Eights at Henley Women’s Regatta with former international crewmates Alison Brownless, Claire Davies and Ali Gill, as well as Helen Ingram, Mandy Kettle, Siobhan O’Sullivan and Grainne McElroy from Queen’s Tower.
 Her season ended at that point as by then she was expecting her first child.
 “I was sick as a dog, so we couldn’t do early morning outings, but the rest of them didn’t know and there was only so long I could keep making excuses about needing to get into work early!” she laughs.

 Rowing management and governance

 Annamarie’s contributions to rowing off the water are arguably even more significant than her achievements on it, to such an extent that not all will be mentioned here.